 Want to swap out your heavy tent for a hammock, but concerned that it might cause back pain?

 In recent years, hammocking’s popularity has exploded worldwide.
 But if you’re new to the hammocking game, you might have a few questions you’d like answered before deciding to switch up your sleep system.

-One of the most common questions asked of the happy hammockers here at My Open Country is the following: is sleeping in a hammock bad for your back?
+One of the most common questions asked of the happy hammockers here at My Open Country is the following: can sleeping in a hammock cause back pain?